Aerial locomotion in marine animals

 Flying fish taxis after taking off from underwater.

 Various marine animals are capable of aerial locomotion, i.e., jumping out of the water and moving through air.
 Some possible reasons for this behavior are hunting, escaping from predators, and saving energy for swimming or breathing.
 Some of the jumping behaviors initiate gliding and taxiing in air, while some of them end up falling back to water.

 Penetrating water surface

-The speed of motion in air is faster than in water because of drag force.
+The speed of motion in air is faster than in water because of drag.
 The drag force is proportional to density of the fluid.
-The animal jumping out of water will feel almost no drag, since the air density is 1,000 times less than water density.
-Usually animals gain thrust for the jumping as how they lift themselves underwater.
-Some of them are group behavior.
+Its direction is oppositional that of the marine animal leaving the water will feel almost no drag, since air density is 1,000 times less than water density.
+Usually, animals gain thrust for the jumping as they travel underwater.
+Some of these maneuvers are group behavior and appear synchronized to an observer.